Spakydaky/Resilience-Documentation/docs/source/usage.rst

    www.placeholder-website.com

-Creating you savings
+Creating your savings
 ----------------

-To start youll be asked to create an account with us to keep your information secure, where youll need tp input your ''name'', ''email'', ''budget amount'' and create your own ''password''.
+To start you'll be asked to create an account with us to keep your information secure, where you'll need tp input your name, email, budget amount and create your own password.

-after this youll be able to login with your newly created email and password, and youll be greeted with the home page of our suggested saving widgets; a line chart of spending this week, and a pie chart of which categories youve been spending in and how much you have left.
-Initialy this will be populated with dummy data, right up until you add your first expense or income.
+after this you'll be able to login with your newly created email and password from the login screen you'll be directed to, and be greeted with the home page.
+If you've never used the app before you'll be directed to create a transaction to start saving.

 .. autoexception:: lumache.InvalidKindError